 The sewer later should be regularly maintained.
 Talk to a licensed plumber, who can carry out an assessment.

 (The sewer lateral is the pipe that connects your homes’ internal plumbing to the sewer main in the street.
-It is a vital component of the system, and if it is blocked, or fails, your home will experience a sewage backup.)
+It is a vital component of the system, and if it is blocked, or fails, your home will experience a sewage backup).

 Never dispose of fats, oils, or greases down the drain or toilet.

+Replace the tin can shown at left with a paper cup.
 Tin cans cannot go in the Green Bin.